 - b) Within district, major local and local centres, development will be permitted provided that: - There would be no more than 2 consecutive A5 takeaways, and no more than 30% of the length of the Key Frontage would be in takeaway use; and - There would be no net loss of 'centre uses' for 'non-centre uses' at the ground floor (apart from entrances to upper floors) except in exceptional circumstances.
-On upper floors, other uses including residential ('living over the shops') will be acceptable. - c) Within and adjacent to district, major local and local centres, all new development should provide some 'centre uses' at the ground floor, unless it can be clearly demonstrated that this would not be possible or appropriate. - 4.6.13 One of the key elements of the spatial strategy for Reading is the protection and enhancement of the identified network of district and local centres in the Borough.
+On upper floors, other uses including residential ('living over the shops') will be acceptable. - c) Within and adjacent to district, major local and local centres, all new development should provide some 'centre uses' at the ground floor, unless it can be clearly demonstrated that this would not be possible or appropriate. - d) Where the Key Frontages within a centre as identified on the Proposals Map are proposed to significantly change, or have already significantly changed, as a result of redevelopment, meaning that criteria a) and b) cannot be applied, proposals should ensure that a strong retail character is retained within the ground floor of the centre, and that ground floor concentrations of consecutive units not in A1 or A2 use, in particular A5 takeaways, are avoided. - 4.6.13 One of the key elements of the spatial strategy for Reading is the protection and enhancement of the identified network of district and local centres in the Borough.
 These ensure that services are provided close to people's homes and provide a heart to Reading's various communities.
 It also reduces the need to travel to the centre of Reading or elsewhere, particularly in areas of deprivation where levels of car ownership are low.
-It is vital to ensure that a diverse range of services are available within each centre, but that a strong retail element is maintained.
+It is vital to ensure that a diverse range of services are available within each centre, but that a strong retail element is maintained. - 4.6.14 There are now a wide range of changes of use that can take place under permitted development rights99, without needing planning permission, which has meant a need to adapt our policy on smaller centres from previous versions.
+One of those changes is that there is now no need to apply for planning permission to change between A1 and A2.
+This means that, for the purposes of the policy, A1 and A2 should be treated as a single category, even though it is the retention of A1 retail that is the greatest concern.